-(a) If an extra player or person is discovered on the attacking team before the ensuing kick-off, the goal is disallowed in all cases.
-The restart will vary, depending on circumstances.

-(1) Outside agent.
-The restart is a dropped ball (taken in accordance with the special circumstances described in Law 8) if the extra player was either a player who had been sent off or an outside agent (see Advice 1.8(d)).
+- (a) If an extra player or person is discovered on the attacking team before the ensuing kick-off, the goal is disallowed in all cases.
+The restart will vary, depending on circumstances. - (1) Outside agent.
+The restart is a dropped ball if the extra player was either a player who had been sent off or an outside agent (see Advice 1.8(d)).
 Referees must remember that already-substituted players remain under the authority of the referee and may be punished for misconduct, while outside agents may not.

-(2) If the person was a player who had left the game with the referee's permission for injury or other reason, or to correct equipment or bleeding, and then re-entered without permission, the restart would be an indirect free kick for the opponents in the goal area.

-(3) If the extra person was a substitute who had entered the game without the referee's permission the restart is an indirect free kick for the defending team (taken in accordance with the special circumstances described in Law 8).

-(b) If the extra person is discovered on the attacking team after the ensuing kick-off, the goal must be counted as the game has already restarted.
+- (2) If the person was a player who had left the game with the referee's permission for injury or other reason, or to correct equipment or bleeding, and then re-entered without permission, the restart would be an indirect free kick for the opponents in the goal area. - (3) If the extra person was a substitute who had entered the game without the referee's permission the restart is an indirect free kick for the opponents in the goal area. - (b) If the extra person is discovered on the attacking team after the ensuing kick-off, the goal must be counted as the game has already restarted.
 The offending person is removed and the game is restarted in accordance with the Law.
 If the extra person is an outside agent and still on the field, the correct restart is a dropped ball at the place where the ball was when play was stopped.
-If the game was stopped for some other purpose, the game is restarted for that reason.

-(c) If the extra person is a player or substitute on the defending team, the goal will count whether the discovery occurs before or after play is restarted.
+If the game was stopped for some other purpose, the game is restarted for that reason. - (c) If the extra person is a player or substitute on the defending team, the goal will count whether the discovery occurs before or after play is restarted.